 The Fund awards grants for local culture work and projects, for artistic work, art projects, art events and cultural occasions of representatives from all fields of art, for cultural heritage, and for local culture.
 The working grants of individuals are primarily awarded for one year (26,000€) or six months (13,000€).
 The Fund grants no multiyear grants.
 The Uusimaa Regional Fund does not fund scientific research and does not award working grants exceeding one calendar year.
-Grants may be applied for costs and expenditure that occurs after the administrative committee of the fund has made their grant decisions in early April.
+Grants may be applied for costs and expenditure that occurs after May 17th, 2021.
 The minimum grant sum is 2,000€.
-The Fund will award a total of 1,340,000 euros in the January 2020 round of applications.
+The Fund will award a total of 1,210,000 euros in the January 2021 round of applications.

 Applying for a Grant